2024 Solar Incentives Guide for Lynbrook, NY - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The term "solar incentives" generally refers to financial incentives put in place by solar companies and the government to encourage the adoption and use renewable energy by making the installation and use of solar panels more affordable.
-Incentives might include things like discounts, cash back or monthly utility bill credits.
-Some incentives are offered federally, while others are handled by the state of New York or by your utility company, county or municipality.
+The phrase "solar incentives" broadly refers to financial incentives designed to encourage the adoption and use renewable energy by making installing and using solar panels more affordable.
+Various kinds of incentives, like discounts, cash back or monthly utility bill credits, might be available to you.
+Certain incentives may be offered by the New York government, by your utility company or by county or municipality, while other incentives are federal.
 You might qualify for any of the following types of solar incentives:

-• Net Metering: You can sign a net metering agreement with your Lynbrook utility company.
+- Net Metering: You can sign a net metering agreement with your Lynbrook utility company.
 This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
-They will then deduct this value from your monthly utility bill.
+They will then deduct this value from your utility bill each month.

 Best Regional Coverage